 View The Colorful Mansions of Las Casas Filipinas de Azucar

-Step out of the millennial century and walk in the 18th Century Philippine Architecture.
+Step out of the millennial century and walk in the 18th Century of Philippine Architecture.

 The Las Casas Filipinas de Azucar has rows after rows of beautifully reconstructed mansions.
 Take some photos and be in awe of how colorful these mansions are.

 You may shop in 18th Century Style in Paseo de Escolta.
-Ride on a horse like a true aristocrat or you snap a photo at the postcard-perfect places.
-You may also be treated like a la señorito or señorita in the first class heritage house, the Cash Bizantina.
+Ride on a horse like a true aristocrat or snap a photo at the postcard-perfect places.
+You may also be treated like a la señorito or señorita in the first-class heritage house, the Cash Bizantina.

 Stay At The Plaza Mayor de Ciudad de Balanga

 At The Plaza Mayor de Ciudad de Balanga, you can stay in the newest hotel in the city built in 2014.
-We stayed at The Plaza Hotel, an architecture icon in Balanga.
+We stayed at The Plaza Hotel, an architectural icon in Balanga.

-The Plaza Hotel is a mixture of the new and the old, just like what Bataan.
-It is a combination of modern age and Spanish architecture.
+The Plaza Hotel is a mixture of the new and the old, just like Bataan.
+It is a combination of the modern age and Spanish architecture.